-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. 1)

-Filed by the Registrant \boxtimes Filed by a Party other than the Registrant eck the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) X Definitive Proxy Statement Definitive Additional Materials Soliciting Material under Rule 14a-12 THE JOINT CORP.
-(Name of registrant as specified in its charter) (Name of person(s) filing proxy statement, if other than the registrant) ent of Filing Fee (Check the appropriate box): No fee required.
-Fee computed on table below per Exchange Act Rules 14a-6(1)(4) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule which the filing fee is calculated and state how it was determined): 0-11 (set forth the amount on (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee paid previously with preliminary materials.
-Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify to offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or that of its filing.
+Filed b by the Registrant X Filed b by a Party other than the Registrant ck the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Ru le 14a-6(e)(2)) X Definitive Proxy Statement Definitive Additional Materials Soliciting Material under Rule 14a-12 THE JOINT CO (Name of person(s) filing proxy statement, if other her than the registrant) • ent of Filing Fee (Check the appropriate box): No fee required.
+Fee computed on table below per Exchange Act Rules 14a-6()(4) and 0 -11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pur which the filing fee is calculated and state how it was determined): rsuant to Exchange Act Rule 0-11 (set forth the amount or (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee paid previously with preliminary materials.
+Check box if any part of the fee is offset as provided by Exchange Act offsetting fee was paid previously.
+Identify the previous filing by regist date of its filing.
 (1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: